Demanrusss/Demanrusss/README.md

 - 🌱 I’m currently learning C# and .NET
 - 💞️ I’m looking to collaborate on challenging project
 - 📫 How to reach me: just email me first
+- C/Chapter_7/ - Let's play a little bit with me in poker...

 <!---
 Demanrusss/Demanrusss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.